 - Soapbox Arts

 The South End is a great choice for arts and entertainment and a quick drive to downtown Burlington.
 Here are some of the best accommodations in the South End:

-- Best Budget Hotel in the South End: Travelodge by Wyndham
+- Budget Hotel in the South End: Travelodge by Wyndham

-- Best Mid-Range Hotel in the South End: Superb South End Apartment
+- Mid-Range Hotel in the South End: Superb South End Apartment

-- Best Luxury Hotel in the South End: Willard Street Inn
+- Luxury Hotel in the South End: Willard Street Inn

 Burlington’s waterfront is a thriving part of the city, home to numerous parks, landmarks, and museums.
 The Waterfront area runs along a 900-foot stretch of Burlington Bay shoreline.
 It faces west toward New York State.
 The North, South, and Breakwater Lighthouses protect the bay harbor.

 Battery Park is also a part of the Waterfront area.
-South of the park is the Ferry Dock Marina for the harbor ferry, which gives tour rides to Burlington Bay.
+The Ferry Dock Marina for the harbor ferry is south of the park, which gives tour rides to Burlington Bay.

-The Island-Line Trail for hiking and biking passes directly through the Waterfront area connecting the north and south ends of Burlington.
-The Waterfront area also is home to Burlington Fishing Pier, a bring-your-own-tackle pier for bass, perch, and trout fishing.
+The Island-Line Trail for hiking and biking passes directly through the Waterfront area connecting Burlington’s north and south ends.
+The Waterfront area is also home to Burlington Fishing Pier, a bring-your-own-tackle pier for bass, perch, and trout fishing.